aptech/docs/docs/CR-fseek.rst

 Remarks
 -------

-fseek moves the file pointer offs bytes from the specified base position. offs can be positive or negative.
-The call may fail if the file buffer needs to be flushed (see fflush).
+:func:`fseek` moves the file pointer offs bytes from the specified base position. *offs* can be positive or negative.
+The call may fail if the file buffer needs to be flushed (see :func:`fflush`).

-If fseek fails, you can call fstrerror to find out why.
+If :func:`fseek` fails, you can call :func:`fstrerror` to find out why.

-For files opened for update (see fopen), the next operation can be a read or a write.
+For files opened for update (see :func:`fopen`), the next operation can be a read or a write.

-fseek is not reliable when used on files opened in text mode (see fopen).
+:func:`fseek` is not reliable when used on files opened in text mode (see :func:`fopen`).
 This has to do with the conversion of carriage return-linefeed sequences to newlines.
-In particular, an fseek that follows one of the fgetxxx or fputxxx commands may not produce the expected result.
+In particular, an :func:`fseek` that follows one of the ``fgetxxx`` or ``fputxxx`` commands may not produce the expected result.
 For
 example:

 ::